shadowga/website/_docs/2/a-support.md

 To get forum support, all you need to do is make sure that you've got a forum account and ask a question on the forum paired with the ‘support’ tag.
 An administrator will make an attempt to assist you as soon as possible.

+Remember, before asking a question on the forum it's a good idea to ensure that it wasn't already answered in our documentation.
+Search the forum to make sure another person hasn't asked the same thing before.

 You can also contact our server owner using the Discord handle `@Shadow#5973` if that floats your boat.